Lekensteyn/luagcrypt/README.md

 ----
  - Documentation for available functions (other than looking in luagcrypt.c).
  - Expose more API functions and constants as required.
- - Replace/improve the brittle Makefile for cross-platform compatibility.
  - Is the current approach of throwing exceptions acceptable?
 Or should users just check the return value?
 (Will probably not happen.)